Project PEOLC44

 What was lacking in hospices was an accessible, practical framework their nurses and administrators could use to respond to their patients’ spiritual needs.
 Specifically, patients comprised of Muslims who required assistance in performing rituals whilst ill or before death, guidance in matters of belief and scripture and connecting with the wider Muslim community and mosques to locate family members.

-The impact of my training and resources I designed for nurses was overwhelming – patients themselves informed hospices (such as Little Havens and Farleigh) that they felt comforted at the time of their death.
-Nurses used my factsheet to communicate with Muslim patients; my factsheet was sent to hospices and hospitals within Essex and finally, I collaborated with faith leaders all over Essex to engage in interfaith dialogue under the Essex Faith Covenant so that patients from different religious communities could have access to specific faith chaplains at the time of their death.
+The impact of the training and resources designed for nurses was overwhelming – patients themselves informed hospices (such as Little Havens and Farleigh) that they felt comforted at the time of their death.
+Nurses used the factsheet to communicate with Muslim patients; the factsheet was sent to hospices and hospitals within Essex.
+And finally, there was a collaboration with faith leaders all over Essex to engage in interfaith dialogue under the Essex Faith Covenant so that patients from different religious communities could have access to specific faith chaplains at the time of their death.
 Overall, 58 nurses were trained at Farleigh hospice; 30 at Little Havens hospice and 70 nurses and medical practitioners as part of the NHS East of England Palliative and end of life care network (PEOLC).

 Project Aims